cortex-lab/phy/design/merge-view-architecture.md

 - an explicit workflow mode;
 - a third cluster role alongside Cluster and Similarity;
-- role transfers that must not redraw scientific views;
+- an explicit presentation order derived from the two active roles;
 - a fixed blue Similarity reference;
-- stable colors independent of Merge row order;
+- positional colors that follow Merge row order and Similarity selection order;
 - exact cancellation to an entry snapshot; and
 - restoration of the complete workspace after undoing a committed merge.